Plant Profiles 6 min read

 Should I fertilize before a heatwave?

 No. Fertilizing now, right before a heatwave, will load the soil with salts that can burn roots when transpiration spikes.
 If you haven’t fed in the last 2 weeks, wait until after the heatwave passes.
-Instead, water with a plain, tepid solution and consider a mild seaweed extract (1 ml per litre) as a stress‑shield without the salt load.
+Instead, water with a plain, tepid solution and consider a mild seaweed extract (1 ml per liter) as a stress‑shield without the salt load.
 If you did fertilize recently, flush the soil as described above to remove any residual salts.
 Our Fertilizer Dosage Calculator can help you plan a safe feeding schedule for after the heat has passed.

 How do I protect my plants from spider mites before the heat?

 Spider mites thrive in hot, dry, still air—exactly the conditions of a heatwave.
-Pre‑treat all susceptible plants (Alocasia, Calathea, Ivy, Croton) with a preventive neem oil spray: mix 5 ml of pure neem oil, 2 ml of mild castile soap, and 1 litre of tepid water.
+Pre‑treat all susceptible plants (Alocasia, Calathea, Ivy, Croton) with a preventive neem oil spray: mix 5 ml of pure neem oil, 2 ml of mild castile soap, and 1 liter of tepid water.
 Shake well and spray both sides of every leaf until dripping.
 Do this in the evening or in a shaded room to prevent leaf burn.
 After the spray dries, the neem residue repels mites and disrupts their life cycle.
 Repeat in 7 days.
 While you’re at it, top‑dress all pots with 1 cm (½ inch) of coarse horticultural sand to block fungus gnat emergence.
 For drought‑tolerant plants like Snake Plant that will sit in bright, hot light, our Snake Plant care guide includes summer pest prevention specifics.
 If you spot early signs of heat stress after the audit, our heat stress diagnosis guide can help you intervene before damage becomes irreversible.

 Audit Completion and Ongoing Monitoring